harrisonmalone/html-css-schedule/README.md

 ### Friday (15/03)

 Morning challenge
-- Continue on with something you didn't finish yesterday
+- Continue on with zen garden challenge or any challenge you didn't finish yesterday

 10 - 11
 - Introduction to grid